transphere-dev/trans-gpt/README.md

 ## Further Improvement

-- Experiment on Prompt design
+- More focus should be put in prompt engineering to realize better GPT output

 - Improve batch OCR text extraction

-- Add a management panel to manage gloassaries preferrebly with react-admin
+- Add a management panel to manage glossaries preferrebly with [react-admin](https://marmelab.com/react-admin/NextJs.html)

-- Develop a mechanism to control and limit the number of tokens used, especially with the "Translate All" feature
+- Develop a mechanism to count and control the number of tokens used, especially with the "Translate All" feature.
+Check this [repository](https://github.com/niieani/gpt-tokenizer)

 - Support internationalization

-- Support for `.rar` file upload and extraction
+- Support for `.rar` file upload and extraction.
+Currently supports .zip files

+- [Fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) GPT.
+Fine-tuning lets you get more out of the models available through the API by providing:

+    - Higher quality results than prompt design
+    - Ability to train on more examples than can fit in a prompt
+    - Token savings due to shorter prompts
+    - Lower latency requests

 ## Support